-Workmate case for iPad mini review: Bulky but protective case
+Cygnett Workmate case for iPad mini full review

 If you’re worried about dropping your iPad mini, you may want to invest in a heavy-duty, shock-absorbing case such as Cygnett’s £25 Workmate.
 This hard shell case is made of two different materials—a harder, impact-resistant plastic, and a softer, shock-absorbing rubber—to help keep your iPad mini from suffering damage when it falls on hard surfaces.